Seasonal Transitions Impact More than Kiln Drying Schedules

 Effect of Seasonal Transitions on Kiln Scheduling

 Most mills have a set of summer and winter schedules for drying.
-In summer months, summer schedules are followed.
+In the summer months, summer schedules are followed.
 During the seasonal transition from summer to fall, kiln personnel will often begin to see charges of lumber coming out of the kiln with average moisture content readings exceeding their target MC.
 This will trigger modification of the kiln-drying schedule to accommodate the transition to the colder winter months.

 When it is springtime or fall temperatures are generally cooler and it may be wet.
 The sap is just starting to begin to flow.
 However, where it is much warmer, the sap flow is much faster.
 Kiln operators may have to make very quick scheduling adjustments because of rapidly changing climatic conditions, especially in recent years.